timsainb/noisereduce/README.md

 ## Installation
 `pip install noisereduce`

 *noisereduce optionally uses Tensorflow as a backend to speed up FFT and gaussian convolution.
 It is not listed in the requirements.txt so because (1) it is optional and (2) tensorflow-gpu and tensorflow (cpu) are both compatible with this package.
-However, the package requires Tensorflow 2+*
+The package requires Tensorflow 2+ for all tensorflow operations.*

 ## Usage
 (see notebooks)